-Our pathology section conducts post-mortem examinations when they are requested by the State Coroner.
+Our pathology section conducts post-mortem examinations when they are authorised by the State Coroner.

 Forensic pathologists conduct autopsies, or post-mortem examinations to determine the cause of death.
-Find out more about autopsies from the Courts Administration Authority of SA website.
+Find out more about the coronial process from the Courts Administration Authority of SA website.

-We coordinate the investigation of samples collected from the autopsy.
+We coordinate the imaging of deceased and analysis of specimens collected from the post-mortem.
 This includes:

 - samples of blood, urine, liver, stomach contents and vitreous fluid to test for drugs or poisons